 Estimates of his intelligence varied enormously.
 One psychologist said his IQ was thirty-four; another said it was close to a hundred.
 He did well on tests that required visual rather than verbal skills.
 Most examiners felt that if they made allowances for his language problems, Charles possessed near-normal intelligence.

-It’s not hard to understand how a child who senses his intelligence, but cannot demonstrate it through the use of language, could become agitated and disruptive.
-Later, in Boulder, Charles steered clear of persons with intellectual disabilities, believing he was not like them, but the frustration of being unable to communicate led to angry outbursts—the very acts that would convince staff he was indeed like the other residents.
+It’s not hard to understand how a young child who senses his intelligence, but cannot demonstrate it through the use of language, could become agitated and disruptive.
+Later, in Boulder, Charles steered clear of persons with intellectual disabilities, believing he was not like them, but his frustration over his inability to communicate led to angry outbursts—the very acts that would convince staff he was indeed like the other residents.

 Any time Charles was upset, he wrote about Boulder, and the surest way to get him upset was to mention the place.
 Wally, a client who loved to provoke him, would sometimes grin and say, “Boulder, Charles?
 Charles going back to Boulder?”
 Charles would bite his hand, then grab a paper towel and write, “Mad, Mad—NO MORE BOULDER.”
 Boulder was his greatest hate and his greatest fear.
 I don’t know how his experiences there compared with those of other residents, but his scars ran deeper.
 The memory of those years haunted him.
 He had been thrown into a mental institution at age seven, then an institution for the feeble-minded at age ten.
 The grimness and turbulence of life in an overcrowded institution must have exacerbated his innate frustrations and anxieties, while crushing whatever hopes he had for self-expression and peace of mind.
 When the day of his release from those elongated brick enclosures finally came, it must have felt like liberation, like revelation.